mini-software/MiniExcel/README.md

 #### 12. Merge same cells vertically

 This functionality is only supported in `xlsx` format and merges cells vertically between @merge and @endmerge tags.
+You can use @mergelimit to limit boundaries of merging cells vertically.

 ```csharp
 var mergedFilePath = Path.Combine(Path.GetTempPath(), $"{Guid.NewGuid().ToString()}.xlsx");